Corecii/HashTwitterCodes/README.md

-  -n, --username string        This is a personal code that only the given user name can use -i, --userid string          This is a personal code that only the given user id can use -l, --label string           User-visible label for this code; this must *not* be a number -m, --limit integer          Limit the maximum number of uses of this code (for public codes only); this
+  -n, --username string        This is a personal code that only the given user name can use -i, --userid string          This is a personal code that only the given user id can use -l, --label string           User-visible label for this code; this must *not* be a number -m, --max integer            Limit the maximum number of uses of this code (for public codes only); this
                                requires marking uses in the DataStore -c, --currency integer       The amount of currency to give -b, --bytes currency bytes   Specifies how many bytes are required for an amount of currency